adeira/universe/src/rossum-hooks/README.md

+This repository contains a collection of hooks (also known as custom functions or extensions) for [Rossum.ai](https://rossum.ai/)

+# String Manipulations extension

 Allows to perform various string operations on any fields.
 Supported functions:

 - `CONCATENATE` - joins array of sources (inputs) together